BSB61015 | Advanced Diploma of Leadership and Management |

 Typically, people in managerial roles will have considerable experience in their respective industries or vocational areas and combine an informed perspective of the specific work requirements with their managerial approaches.

-The Advanced Diploma of Leadership and Management offered by ANIBT will enable you achieve what you’ve always wanted to in the world of management.
+The Advanced Diploma of Leadership and Management offered by ANIBT will enable you to achieve what you’ve always wanted to in the world of management.
 It will equip you with the skills and knowledge to manage strategic and operational areas of any organisation.

 This qualification reflects the role of individuals who apply specialised knowledge and skills, together with experience in leadership and management, across a range of enterprise and industry contexts.